The Lowdown on Hydrolyzed CollagenUpdated: June 26, 2017Natural Remedies

 One type is derived from pasture-raised beef and the other from sustainable, wild caught marine sources verified to be GMO free.

-I have tried both types of hydrolyzed collagen (check them out here), and can honestly say that I have a hard time telling the difference between them except for the slightly off white color of the pasture raised peptides, which you can see in the picture above.
+I have tried both types of hydrolyzed collagen and can honestly say that I have a hard time telling the difference between them except for the slightly off white color of the pasture raised peptides, which you can see in the picture above.

-As a result, the one you choose to use in your home can simply be based on budget and food philosophy.
+Ultimately, the brand you choose to use in your home can be based on budget and food philosophy.
 If you are vegetarian, for example, you will likely prefer a marine sourced collagen peptide.
 This stuff is amazing … it has no fish smell.
 Even my daughter who is very averse to anything fishy tasting or smelling couldn’t tell the difference when I stirred some into a glass of fresh OJ.

 As for me, I have both types of collagen hydrolysate in my pantry and rotate them.